census-ecosystem/opencensus-experiments/interoptest/README.md

 ## Design
 ![Interoperability Test Design Diagram][InteroperabilityTestDesignDiagram]

-### Orchestrator
+### Controller
-Orchestrator is responsible for instantiating all containers and triggering test run by requesting Test Coordinator to run certain tests.
+Controller is responsible for instantiating all containers and triggering test run by requesting Test Coordinator to run certain tests.
-TBD: Should it monitor Test Coordinator and post the result somewhere?
+TODO: Should it monitor Test Coordinator and post the result somewhere?

 Implement using skaffold, docker, and shell script/python.